 of Sidmouth's Nissan dealership creates a new commercial car park

 by dumping hundreds of tons of rubble in a sensitive area and local councils and the

 Environment Agency effectively look the other way?

-Or indeed in Derbyshire where Erewash Borough Council has apparently
+Or indeed when Erewash Borough Council apparently behaved

-behaved in an appalling and unprofessional manner?
-Householders and insurance companies
+in an appalling and unprofessional manner?
+Householders and insurance companies have been

-have been left to deal with the consequences of what appears to be blatant indifference to
+left to deal with the consequences of what appears to be blatant indifference to local

 you still buying lottery tickets?
 Why is there so little analysis of how all the money is

 ||An old section of SeeRed analysed how £120